 What do we do with them? – Engage their interest, create opportunities, feed them

-How? – Indoor organic gardens, culture and knowledge
+How? – Indoor organic gardens, culture, wisdom and knowledge

-At their chosen OH-G, many people would drop in to be with others, learn and work together on easy tasks associated primarily with growing organic produce, in a large central area surrounded by living walls of the plants they tend.
-And while they work, they can be entertained or educated by a diversity of people, in person or online shared on big screens.
+At their chosen OH-G, many people would drop in to be with others, learn and work together on simple tasks associated primarily with growing organic produce in a large central area surrounded by living walls of the plants they tend.
+While they work, they can be entertained or educated by a diversity of people, in person or online shared on big screens.
 Other elements of the facility provide different tasks, enabling people to do work that suits them.

-Benefits of the garden being indoors include year-round healthy food and enclosing the good smell of fertile earth – not only pleasant, it has medicine in it… just 15 minutes exposure to the rich smell of fertile earth can relieve symptoms of Clinical Depression all day – with no adverse side-effects and no overdoses!
-We can all enjoy and benefit from it.
+Bringing the gardens indoors allows year-round crops sheltered from the weather, and enclosing the good smell of fertile earth has two benefits: it smells good and it has medicine in it.
+Just 15 minutes breathing the rich smell of fertile earth can relieve symptoms of Clinical Depression all day – with no side-effects and no overdoses!
+Everyone can enjoy and benefit from it.
 It is mycobacterium vaccae, one of the beneficial bacteria we naturally host in our bellies.
 It’s what I learned about because of watching the Crow Surgeon successfully excise a “black pearl” from a living worm!

-Other elements that may be needed, or wanted, within each Heart Garden include:
+Other elements that may be needed or wanted within a “full-service” Oh-G include:

-- places to learn more about things introduced in the common area
+- places to learn more about things shared in the central common area

 - government services access